SAP/cloud-security-services-integration-library/spring-security/README.md

-# BETA: SAP CP Spring Security Client Library
+# BETA: SAP CP Spring Security Client Library - Version 1.0.1-SNAPSHOT

 Token Validation for Spring Boot applications.
 It integrates [```java-security```](/java-security) to Spring Security Framework to support validations for tokens issued by these SAP Cloud Platform identity services: `xsuaa` and `identity`.